Name

 newlines.
 Blank lines are ignored.
 Comments are introduced

-by the a hash character (#
+by the a hash character (#) and extend to

 the end of the current line.